lsds/sgx-lkl/docs/LKLSchedulingAndPthreadsSupport.md

 O. Purdila, L. A. Grijincu and N. Tapus, "LKL: The Linux kernel library," 9th RoEduNet IEEE International Conference, Sibiu, 2010, pp. 328-333.

-The environment-provided semaphore is the `sched_sem` field in thread_info.
+The environment-provided semaphore is the [`sched_sem`](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/include/asm/thread_info.h#L34) field in `thread_info`.

 ## thread_sched_jb(): setjmp/longjmp with LKL scheduler
-`thread_sched_jb` provides a mechanism to do non-local jumps between the current thread context and the scheduler.
+[`thread_sched_jb`](https://github.com/lsds/lkl/blob/e041aa71e03a142ecef542c005b07d13e2a3b722/arch/lkl/include/asm/sched.h#L7) provides a mechanism to do non-local jumps between the current thread context and the scheduler.
 LKL uses a [host provided implementation](https://github.com/lsds/sgx-lkl/blob/0c95637ca94ca9a92680169fb8941ffc12e33c3f/src/lkl/jmp_buf.c) for the setjmp and longjmp operations.

 Before calling the scheduler, a flag(TIF_SCHED_JB) is added to the task's flags.
 This helps identify this task later, in the architecture dependent task switching routine `__switch_to`.
 Once the thread is in `__switch_to(prev, next)`, the cpu ownership is transferred to the next task(It is implied that `thread_sched_jb` was called with the CPU lock held).
 And then if the `TIF_SCHED_JB` flag is set, the thread long jumps back to `threads_sched_jb`.